liferay/liferay-docs/develop/tutorials/articles/security-and-permissions/01-using-portal-roles-in-a-portlet.markdown

 ## Mapping Portlet Roles to Portal Roles

-To map the roles to the portal, you'll have to use the `docroot/WEB-INF/liferay-portlet.xml` Liferay-specific configuration file.
+To map the roles to Liferay Portal, you'll have to use the `docroot/WEB-INF/liferay-portlet.xml` Liferay-specific configuration file.
 For an example, see the mapping defined in the Guestbook project's `liferay-portlet.xml` file.
 Many Liferay projects use identical role mappings.